bachato/ntopng/doc/src/third_party_integrations/opnsense.rst

 The license can be installed through the same page by pasting it in the *License Key* box and saving the configuration.
 The service should be restarted in the *General* page.

-Please note that ntopng runs by default as Enterprise in demo mode.
 In order to run ntopng in Community mode please check the *Community Mode* flag, save the configuration and restart the service through the *General* page.

 Service